Self-Locating Uncertainty and the Origin of Probability in Everettian Quantum Mechanics: Preliminaries: Many-worlds, Self-locating Uncertainty, and Branch-counting

 \subsection{Against Branch-counting}

-When \emph{Indifference} is applied to \textsc{Once-or-Twice}, something very odd happens.
+When \emph{Indifference} is applied to \textsc{Once-or-Twice}, something odd happens.
 At $t_2$ the principle advises each copy of Alice to assign a probability of one half to particle $a$ being down as half of the copies of Alice are in a branch where the particle was measured to be down.
 Then, at $t_3$ Alice is supposed to assign down a probability of one third (as in \eqref{indifferencet3}).
-According to textbook quantum mechanics, the recommended probability assignment is one half at both $t_2$ and $t_3$.
+According to the Born rule, the recommended probability assignment is one half at both $t_2$ and $t_3$.
 If \emph{Indifference} is right, there's a strange switch in the probabilities between $t_2$ and $t_3$.
 Is there any reason to think this undermines the branch-counting strategy advocated by \emph{Indifference}?
 David Wallace has argued that such a switch violates a constraint he calls `diachronic consistency.'
-This leads to the result that an agent who obeys the branch-counting rule will accept series of bets that guarantee a loss.
 In appendix \ref{notaproblem}, we argue that this is not the right diagnosis of the problem with the switch in credences.
 This kind of `inconsistency' is a common result of \emph{Indifference} and not something which should be taken to refute the principle.
 Still, we agree that there's something wrong with the probability switch.

 Between $t_2$ and $t_3$ what happens?
 Particle $b$ is measured and Bob takes note of the result.
 Nothing happens to Alice, particle $a$, or Alice's device.
 If nothing about Alice or her detector changes, why should her degree of belief that she bears a certain relation to the detector change?
 At $t_2$, the state of Alice and her detector is given by,